thomasrotchford/CS386-2024-multiPainter/Deliverables/D7_Verification.md

-Instructions
-Structure your deliverable according to the following sections.
-See the “Team Project Instructions” for details about formatting.
-Check the lecture materials and perform additional research to produce a high-quality deliverable.
-As usual, if you have any questions, let me know.

 ## 1. Description
 Provide 1-2 paragraphs to describe your system.
 This will help us to remember what your system is about.